amitsaha/echorand.me/content/posts/kubernetes-notes.md

 - Privileged: Only cluster admins should be able to use this policy
 - Restricted: For all other users of the cluster - humans and software

+( This is a [great article](https://medium.com/coryodaniel/kubernetes-assigning-pod-security-policies-with-rbac-2ad2e847c754) with examples on this topic.)

 Hence, for our above EKS cluster, we should do the following:

 - Create a new policy for the restricted set of users